 For real-valued $X$, the expression $\be[|X|^p]^{1/p}$ is also denoted by $\| X \|_p$ in the literature.

 To show Theorem~\ref{Tbounds}, we require some preliminary results which provide additional estimates to govern tail behavior, and which we now collect before proving the theorem.
-As these preliminaries are often extensions to metric semigroups of results in the Banach space literature, we sketch or omit their proofs when convenient.
+As these preliminaries are often extensions to metric semigroups of results in the Banach space literature, we will sketch or omit their proofs now.

 The first result obtains two-sided bounds to control the behavior of the ``maximum magnitude'' $M_A$ (cf.~Equation~\eqref{Edefma}).

 \begin{prop} Suppose $\{ X_n : n \in A \}$ is a (finite or countably infinite) sequence of independent random variables with values in a separable metric semigroup $(\G, d_\G)$. \begin{enumerate} \item For all $t \in (0,1)$, $\ell_X(2t) \leqslant \ell_X(t/(1-t)) \leqslant M_A^*(t) \leqslant \ell_X(t)$.